progvocab/products-service/backend/spring-framework/spring-batch/Example.md

 * How to send failed records to DLQ / error table
 * How Spring Batch handles DB deadlocks
 * How to debug stuck batch jobs

+Good question — this is a fundamental Spring Batch concept, and interviewers often use it to check whether you understand the framework internals or just usage.

+---

+Short, crisp answer (start with this)

+> ItemReader is a Spring Batch abstraction that reads one logical item at a time, while a LineReader reads raw lines of text from a file and is usually an internal, lower-level component.

+---

+Detailed explanation

+1️⃣ ItemReader

+Level: Spring Batch API (high level)

+Core interface in Spring Batch:

+public interface ItemReader<T> {
+    T read() throws Exception;
+}

+Responsibilities:

+Reads one item at a time (row, record, object)

+Knows where to resume on restart

+Integrates with:

+Chunk processing

+Transactions

+ExecutionContext

+Examples:

+FlatFileItemReader<Employee>

+JdbcPagingItemReader<Order>

+JpaPagingItemReader<Task>

+PoiItemReader<ExcelRow>

+📌 From Spring Batch’s point of view:

+> Everything is an Item.

+---

+2️⃣ LineReader

+Level: Lower-level / internal abstraction

+Not commonly used directly in job configuration

+Reads raw text lines from a file

+No knowledge of:

+Chunks

+Transactions

+Job restartability

+Item mapping

+Common usage:

+Inside FlatFileItemReader

+Reads String lines from file

+Then passes them to:

+LineTokenizer

+FieldSetMapper

+📌 LineReader just answers:

+> “Give me the next line.”

+---

+How they work together (very important)

+File
+ ↓
+LineReader  → reads raw text line
+ ↓
+LineTokenizer → splits columns
+ ↓
+FieldSetMapper → maps to object
+ ↓
+ItemReader<T> → returns domain object
+ ↓
+Chunk processing

+👉 LineReader is an implementation detail of ItemReader.

+---

+Interview-level comparison table

+Aspect	ItemReader	LineReader

+Abstraction level	High (Spring Batch API)	Low (file I/O) Returns	Domain object (T)	Raw String
+Chunk-aware	✅ Yes	❌ No
+Restartable	✅ Yes	❌ No
+Used directly in jobs	✅ Yes	❌ Rarely
+Example	FlatFileItemReader	BufferedReader

+---

+Strong closing line (Bar Raiser signal)

+> In Spring Batch, ItemReader defines what is read and participates in job lifecycle, while LineReader defines how raw data is read.
+We work with ItemReader directly; LineReader is an internal building block.

+---

+If you want next, I can:

+Ask a Bar Raiser follow-up like “How does restartability actually work in ItemReader?”

+Compare FlatFileItemReader vs PoiItemReader

+Explain why ItemReader.read() must return null at EOF

+Map this to AWS S3-based ingestion